mautic/mautic-documentation/pages/12.contacts/01.manage-contacts/02.contact-monitoring/docs.en.md

 ![Google Tag Assistant](google-analytics-tag-assistent.png)

-##### How to test Google Tag Manager tracking code and campaign action
+##### How to test Google Tag Manager tracking code and Campaign action

-- Install [Tag assistent](https://chrome.google.com/webstore/detail/tag-assistant-by-google/kejbdjndbnbjgmefkgdddjlbokphdefk) and enable recording on your website
+- Install [Tag assistant](https://chrome.google.com/webstore/detail/tag-assistant-by-google/kejbdjndbnbjgmefkgdddjlbokphdefk) and enable recording on your website
-- Create campaign with Visits a page decision and  Send tracking event action
+- Create a Campaign with `Visits a Page` decision and `Send tracking event` action
-- Test it and see Tag assistent debug window with one Pageview request and 1 events
+- Test it and see Tag assistant debug window with one Pageview request and 1 event.

 ![](media/google-analytics-tag-assistent.png)